← Back to Part 2: Change rhythm

 summary.

-Closing fails open: if Step 4 is skipped, the change still merges.
+Closing fails open: if Step 4 is skipped, the change still ships.
 A

 Pass any `$ARGUMENTS` through.